Dobidop/pwa-builder/README.md

 ## Credits

-Built by extracting and improving the build system from CleanQuest.
+A simplified build system for creating Progressive Web Apps that compile to native Android applications.

 ---